 In Lightroom 6, all the Merge to HDR does is merge the exposures together and gives you a DNG file ready for normal processing.

 So let’s get started.
 The initial steps are basically the same as those for the Merge to Panorama were, although in this case you’ll be selecting a series of bracketed frames.
 Here I have selected a 5 frame sequence with exposures one stop apart from -2 to +2.
 The keyboard shortcut is Ctrl-H.

 The Merge to HDR window opens up with a similar format to what we saw with Merge to Panorama.
 The preview is in the main area, with various options to the right.
-Auto Align does a good job of ensuring that the images are properly aligned.
+Auto Align ensures the images align properly.

-The example photo I’m working with was captured in a 5 bracket burst during a location scout.
-It wasn’t originally intended to be a merged or blended image, so I wasn’t concerned with slight movement in the longer exposed frames.
+I captured the example photo as a 5-bracket burst during a location scout.
+I didn’t originally plan to merge or blend the image, so I wasn’t worried about slight movement in the longer-exposed frames.
 Because of that it serves as a useful test for Lightroom 6, and the Auto Align performs excellently.

 If you typically use the Auto Tone option when processing your images, then you can do so here.
 I prefer to use a mixture of presets and my own individual adjustments so leave that unchecked.
-Deghosting is only needed if there are moving objects in the photograph which in this case there isn’t, so I’ve left it set at None.
+Since there are no moving objects in this photograph, I don’t need Deghosting and have left it set to None.

 At the end of the post are a couple of examples from a different scene to show how deghosting works.